- Cancer Information

 Some people experience ongoing bowel problems after cancer treatment.
 If you find that dietary fibre makes any bowel problems worse, you may need to eat low-fibre foods.

 Learn more about managing:

 - Eat more high-fibre foods, such as wholegrain bread and pasta, bran, fruits and vegetables, nuts and legumes (e.g. baked beans or lentils).

-- Drink plenty of fluids, both warm and cold, to help loosen the bowels.
+- Drink plenty of fluids, both warm and cold.
 Prune, apple or pear juice can work well.

 - Do some light exercise, such as walking.

-- Ask your doctor about using a laxative, stool softener and/or fibre supplement.
+- Ask your doctor about using a laxative, stool softener or fibre supplement.